yuegao04/docs/docs/overview.md

 # Overview

-Seal is an application management software that helps users achieve application configuration management, infrastructure orchestration, environment management and cost management (FinOps), providing momentum for platform engineering.
+Walrus is an application management software that helps users achieve application configuration management, infrastructure orchestration, environment management and cost management (FinOps), providing momentum for platform engineering.

-Seal's application management has the following features:
+Walrus's application management has the following features:

 ### Separation of Concerns